-• Create a Group name for custom Faults by clicking the blue add button.
+Create a Group name for custom Faults by clicking the blue add button.

-- Faults and Rules: Name the Fault and the Rule for the first condition to met.
-Click on the checkmark when finished. - Now select which Machine and Points to apply the Rule using the Select Machines
+• Faults and Rules: Name the Fault and the Rule for the first condition to met.
+Click the checkmark when finished.

+Now select which Machine and Points to apply the Rule using the button.